 Some of the most popular Krakow free walking tours are operated by City Walks Krakow.

 The company’s Krakow tour guides provide fun and entertaining walks around the city.
-The free tours give tourists great insight into Poland’s fascinating history and guests just leave tips.
-During the tour, you’ll tick off all the main sights, including Krakow castle, Wawel cathedral, and the Krakow trumpeter.
+The free tours give tourists great insight into Poland’s fascinating history.
+While the tour is free, guides make their livings from tips.
+During the tour, you’ll tick off all the main sights, including Krakow Castle, Wawel Cathedral, and the Krakow trumpeter.
 The guide can also offer you helpful tips on other great things to do in Krakow.

 Visit Wawel Cathedral